OriginProtocol/veogv/docs/index.markdown

 | Solidity smart contracts | Yes | No (vyper) |
 | Residual voting power at the end of the staking | No  | Yes |

-TBD: should we have more content inspired from the OUSD docs here?

 # Exponential voting power decay</h1>

 The amount of veOGV allocated in return for staking OGV is calculated using this formula: